Ethan-Olowo/degree-recommender/README.md

 This is the backend for a Degree Recommendation System, built with FastAPI, SQLAlchemy, and Pydantic.
 It provides APIs for managing students, profiles, degree programs, and generating personalized degree recommendations using multiple algorithms and market trend analysis.

 ## Features

-- **Student Management:** Register and manage student accounts.
-- **Profile Management:** Store academic, career, and personal data for each student.
-- **Degree Programs:** CRUD operations for degree programs.
 - **Recommendation Engine:** Generates degree recommendations using content-based filtering, peer clustering, and market trend analysis.
 - **Explanations:** Uses OpenAI's GPT models to generate natural language explanations for recommendations.
 - **Market Trends:** Analyzes job market data to inform recommendations.